 - No flow rate reported on all zones

 Check that your controller is online and not in standby mode by noting the controller status in the top left corner of the Home screen.

-Ensure that the flow meter is installed with the arrows on the face and body oriented in the direction of water flow (pointing away from the backflow preventer, towards the valve box).
-A backwards flow meter will result in zero flow measurement.
+Ensure that the flow meter is installed with the arrows on the face and body-oriented in the direction of water flow (pointing away from the backflow preventer, towards the valve box).
+A backward flow meter will result in zero flow measurement.
 If you used the recommended fittings, you can use specific tools to remove the fittings from the pipe and reorient the flow meter.
 For removers, visit the shopping guide.

 If the controller is on and the flow meter is installed correctly, return to calibration within the app to retry the zone that’s reporting no flow.
 If the zone is still reporting no flow, try power cycling the flow meter:

 • Use a flathead screwdriver to remove a single battery from the flow meter and then replace it immediately;

 • As soon as you power cycle, turn the flow meter over to identify the LED light on the face of the flow meter:

 - Solid green LED light: If there is a solid green LED light, return to the app to calibrate again.

 - Blinking green LED light: If the light is green and blinking, watch it for a few minutes; if it turns to solid green, return to the app to calibrate.
 If it blinks for more than 5 minutes and does not turn solid, contact support.